3 R’s of Habit Building: Help Your Brain Form New Habits

 Habits form when repeated exposure to the same setting triggers a preexisting mental association.
 This evokes an urge to act as learned in the past, unconsciously and with minimal conscious forethought.

-A habit is a sequence of tasks that we learn to perform unconsciously and automatically in response to certain cues or triggers.
-There are 3 things to note in that definition:
+A habit is defined as a sequence of tasks that we learn to perform unconsciously and automatically in response to certain cues or triggers.

 1. It’s not a single task, but a series of interrelated activities.